papis/papis/doc/source/library_structure.rst

   - document.pdf
   - supplements.pdf

-so that you are telling papis that in this folder there are two relevant files.
+which tells papis that this folder contains two relevant files.